currawong-project/libcw/notes.md

     + mult proc's with more than 3 instances should be put into a list or use a 'disclose' button

+    + add a UI label to the var description,

 - Class presets cannot address 'mult' variables.
 Maybe this is ok since 'mult' variables are generally connected to a source?